james2406/CodeFirstGirls-York2016/5-javascript/README.md

 alert();
 ```

-The alert function is one that runs with ot without parameters however, it makes sense to use them
+The alert function is one that runs without parameters however, it makes sense to use them

 ```
 var name = "James";